 This U.S.so-called ‘pirate’ label appears here on the grounds that it bears a British recording with a curious history.
 Made by the celebrated bass Feodor Chaliapine, it was recorded in London on 5th July 1913 for the Gramophone Co., and duly issued, doubtless on a variety of their labels.
 However, during the 1914-1918 war, the German branch of the Gramophone Company was seized by the German government (just as the German Lindström Co. was taken over in this country in 1916, both being ‘enemy’ concerns).
 After the war, the British company tried to regain its former subsidiary.
 But it had already been sold, lock, stock & barrel to Polyphon, and for some reason this sale could not be undone.
 Therefore, there was the paradox, exceedingly bitter to the Gramophone Co., that duplicates of many of its best masters were held, apparently unassailably, by a totally foreign company.
 Some of the high-class ones were offered on the international market by Polyphon, and in New York, the Opera Disc Company took them up.
 Pressed in Germany & shipped to the U.S., they appeared in 1921 and continued until 1923, when legislation by the Victor drove them out of business.

 See Frank Andrews: FTR 27, 2008.
 This is a rare label, of which Frank has written a detailed account.
-The records appeared in summer 1913 and 179 had been issued by November/December.
-12″ discs were put out too.
+The records were put out by the Operaphone Record Co, Ltd. in summer 1913 and 179 had been issued by November/December.
+12″ discs also appeared.
 They were pressed in Germany; Frank believes at the Turmalin Works, plus another unknown factory.
 The former used masters from a variety of sources that had come into their possession.
 There were two label designs.
 The first had a cherub with a stringed instrument, whereas the second has a hand holding five discs.
-Frank tells us that The Gramophone Co. sued the Operaphone concern for infringing one of it registered trade-marks – doubtless the famous ‘recording angel’.
+Frank suggests that The Gramophone Co. sued the Operaphone concern for infringing one of it registered trade-marks – doubtless the famous ‘recording angel’.
 Apparently a case of ‘Cherubs ‘Я’ us’!
 Hence the new design.
 The label disappeared on, or soon after, the outbreak of the Great War in August 1914.
 So Operaphones were probably around for under a year.
 Few can have been sold, as they seldom turn up.
 Note that ‘Pressed In Prussia’ has been gouged out on 111 above.

 Dr. Rainer Lotz recently kindly sent these two examples of multi-lingual titling.
 We include all multi-lingual discs, on the grounds that they might have appeared in the U.K. – or perhaps in an Anglophone part of the British Empire.
 Anker was an important German label both before and after the Great War.
 These discs would probably date between 1908 and 1914.
 This type of record usually carries two, three or four languages; five, as here, is exceptional.